Undergraduate Course Offerings - Spring 2019

 Click here to expand for filtering instructions

 Use the buttons below to filter this page and easily explore the courses available to you at the English Department.
-You may only use one row of filters at a time.
 Filter options work best in Mozilla Firefox or Google Chrome browsers.

 Filter by day(s):

 ENGL 2311 Introduction to Technical Writing

 Multiple Instructors and Times Available

 Technical writing is kind of misnomer for what we will do in this class.
 Writing is certainly involved; however, so is utilizing design, image, media, and other communication skills.
 We will learn to communicate effectively by using strategies closely linked to the workplace.
 Most importantly, we will think about writing and communication differently from how you may have considered them in the past: we will learn to view technical writing as a means for solving problems.
 We will use writing and documents to “get work done,” whatever your field or discipline.